-So you’ve finished what seems like the hard part, and you have got all the words punched into the computer.
-Now all you have to do is press publish, and everyone is going to come and read it to see how wonderful it is right?
+So you’re done with the hard part – of getting the words together for a blog post.
+Now all you have to do is click the publish button, and everyone is going to come and read it to see how wonderful it is.
+Right?

-I’m afraid that this isn’t usually the case and if you want people to read your content you have to put in a little bit of extra work to get it noticed.
+Well, I’m afraid not.
+If you want people to read your content, you have to put in extra effort to get it noticed.

 Writing a blog post is interesting, but the hard part is getting targeted people to come and read your article.
-Most of the people make mistakes by just publishing blog posts and never bothered about if other people are reading old posts or not.
-Though, in this article we are not dealing with retargeting old blog posts, but how you can promote new Blog posts to get more exposure and traffic, let us also take a look at how you can promote your old posts and make sure they get traction too.
+Most people make mistakes by just publishing blog posts without bothering whether people are reading the posts or not.
+Before we get on to how you can promote new blog posts to get more exposure and traffic, let us also take a look at how you can promote your old posts and make sure they get traction too.

-I’m not talking about the basic building block of a quality blog post which will help you to drive traffic through out from search engines.
-That is : Keyword research, Keyword optimization and making sure your blog posts have all the quality signals.
+The basic building blocks of a quality blog post which will help you to drive traffic from search engines are keyword research, keyword optimization and making sure your blog posts have all the quality signals.
 This is one way to make sure you rank #1 in Google search but there are many other free and paid ways to promote new blog posts and we will look into some of them here:

-You would be surprised how many bloggers neglect to tell people who have followed them on Twitter or Facebook about their latest post.
-They have signed up because they want to be kept up to date on your site so you have to make sure that they can see that you have new content out and they should come over and have a read.
+You would be surprised how many bloggers fail to inform their social media followers about their latest post.
+The followers have signed up because they want to be kept up to date on your site so you have to make sure that they can see that you have new content out.

-Now one thing which you have to keep in mind here is: Manual sharing is more effective on Social networking sites like Facebook, Google plus.
-You can always use tools like SocialPilot to automate the process, but when ever possible use manual sharing and add your own comments.
+Another thing which you have to keep in mind here is the fact that manual sharing is more effective on social networking sites like Facebook and Google Plus.
+You can always use tools like SocialPilot to automate the process, but whenever possible, use manual sharing and add your own comments.
 This will increase the CTR of your sharing and will help to start a conversation.

-SocialPilot have recurring share feature that makes it easier for users like you & me to automatically share the post on our social media platform after specifc day.
-See the below screenshot to learn better:
+SocialPilot has a recurring share feature that makes it easier for users like you and me to automatically share the post on our social media platform at regular intervals.
+See the screenshot below:

-There are bound to be loads of pages about the topic you have just written about on Facebook so why not publish a link to your post on their Facebook page.
-This shows more people who you know are interested that you are writing about their subject.
-At the very least you should get a few likes but you never know they might pop over to have a look.
+There are bound to be loads of pages about the topic you have just written about on Facebook, so why not publish a link to your post on their Facebook page.
+This shows people that you are writing on a subject of their interest.
+At the very least you should get a few likes, but you never know who might pop over to have a look.

-Though do keep in mind, many pages or groups consider self promotion as spam, so it’s better you make a list of such pages and groups which allow link sharing from users and use them to promote your new blog posts.
-Facebook is full of such groups which will help you to get your words out for new blog posts.
+However, keep in mind, many pages or groups consider self-promotion as spam, so you better make a list of such pages and groups which allow link sharing from users and use them to promote your new blog posts.
+Facebook is full of such groups and will help you get your word out for new blog posts.

 Interlink Some Old Posts To Your New One

-If this seems like to much work then you could always do the quick option of visiting a few similar blogs and leaving some comments with your articles link as your site.
-For this you should try and make sure that the comments you leave are “dofollow” links.
-Or another option is to go onto a few forums and offer some helpful advice while leaving a link to the post in the signature.
+If this seems like too much work, you can always resort to the quick option of visiting a few similar blogs and leaving comments with links to your articles.
+For this, you should try and make sure that the comments you leave are “dofollow” links.
+Another option is to go onto a few forums and offer helpful advice while leaving a link to the post in the signature.

 There are a couple of circumstances when you shouldn’t be afraid to ask other bloggers openly to support you by advertising your post on their social networks.
-For example if you have placed a link back to something useful on their blog then I’m sure if you told them about it and showed them the post they wouldn’t mind just giving you a tweet.
+For example, if you have placed a link back to something useful on their blog, I’m sure if you told them about it and showed them the post, they wouldn’t mind just a tweet for you .

 The only other time that I think you could get away with this is if you have written an exceptionally good post and you feel it is deserving of being shared.
-Contact them with the link to your post and ask them politely to read it and if they like it then maybe they could share it.
-Also you could offer to do the same thing for them the next time they have a great post.
-A word of warning though, I wouldn’t do this to much as it could start to seem like you are just trying to use them so keep it to your absolutely top notch posts.
+Contact them with the link to your post and ask them politely to read it and share only if they like it.

-Do remember, success of your blog is not only judged by number of blog posts you have on your blog, but it will be judged by number of people reading it and getting benefited from it.
-Which will happen, only when targeted and interested readers will be able to find your Blog post.
-So along with SEO, and above techniques, also integrate Social bookmarking icons like Stumble Upon, Delicious which will help users to quickly save your blog post in their bookmarking list.
-If you are writing tutorials and guides, adding an Email and Print button will be very useful too.
+Do remember, the success of your blog is not only judged by the number of blog posts you have on your blog, but by number of people reading it and benefiting from it.
+And that will happen only when targeted and interested readers will be able to find your blog post.
+Therefore, along with SEO, and the techniques mentioned above, also integrate social bookmarking icons like Reddit, Flipboard, Pinterest which will help users quickly save your blog post to their bookmarks.
+If you write tutorials and guides, adding an email and print button will be very useful too.

 - How to promote your Blog Ninja Style